People

 Funding this group has been the most amazing adventure, and I feel grateful and proud of each one of its members.
 Team work is our most representative value!

-Marta Mascaraque, PhD: postdoctoral researcher
+Beatriz Parejo-Alonso, PhD: postdoctoral researcher

-Beatriz Parejo
+Beatriz Parejo Alonso

 Pilar Espiau-Romera, Msc: PhD student

-Pilar Espiau
+Pilar Espiau Romera

 Since I was very young I have been interested in biology.
 At first it was in a general way to find out what would make everything work properly in nature.
 Later I was intrigued by the way in which human beings can take advantage of biology knowledge to improve their health.
 I was graduated in Biotechnology by the Universidad de Zaragoza.
 During my fourth degree course I participated in the Erasmus program in KU Leuven (Belgium), where developed the thesis for my final degree project.
 During course 2019-2020, I did a Master on Molecular Biomedicine in the Universidad Autónoma de Madrid (UAM).
 I did several summer practicums in Dr. Sancho´s lab, also my Master thesis on PDAC stratification and I was hired for 1,5 years as research technician.
 This year I started a pFIS predoctoral fellowship, so I am very excited to remain here for 4 years doing my PhD.